Forever Jolly Winter Hollies

 (USDA Hardiness Zone: 7-9; Height: 12-24 feet)

 Crisp white edges keep the variegated foliage of this classic English holly tree looking lovely all season.
-In spring, the shrubs are beautifully complimented by landscape bulbs, such as bright tulips and alliums, and in summer colorful annuals provide an equally complimentary color boost.
+In spring, the shrubs are beautifully complimented by landscape bulbs, such as bright tulips and alliums, and in summer colorful annuals provide an equally complementary color boost.
 In late summer and fall, green berries turn to red and remain beautiful well into winter.
 The tree to large shrub develops a conical habit over time.
 Plant in full sun and provide slightly acid, well-drained soil for best growth.
+The equally variegated ‘Gold Coast‘ is the perfect male pollenizer for this variety.

 (USDA Hardiness Zone: 5-9; Height x Width: 5-7 feet x 10-12 feet)